inf-lab-dev/.github/profile/README.md

 Wenn du Fragen oder Anregungen zu den hier bereitgestellten Inhalten hast, kannst du uns gerne direkt per E-Mail kontaktieren.
 Wir hoffen, dass dir diese Ressourcen hilfreich sind, und wünschen dir viel Erfolg bei INF-EINF-B! 🚀

+## 🏴󠁧󠁢󠁥󠁮󠁧󠁿🇺🇸 Welcome to INF-EINF-B Labs

+Welcome to INF-EINF-B Labs.
+Here, you'll find a collection of tutorials, exercises, and resources designed to support students enrolled in the **INF-EINF-B** module.
+These materials are inteded to help deepen your understanding of the course content and provide practice for the exam preperation.
+We explicitly use this repository to publish exercieses we want to discuss together in the lab sessions.

 ### 📘 What You'll Find Here